-Elves live in the fairy tale dimension, as avid readers of my blog know.
+Elves live in the fairy tale dimension, and in many other dimensions as avid readers of my blog know.
 In Iceland the two dimensions are very close together and this makes it easier to visit one another.
 The entrances to fairy homes in Iceland can be found in distinct rock formations.

 Fairies visit our dimension just as often as we visit them in the fairy tale dimension.
 Since we visit them mostly in our dreams we have not much recall of these visits or deem our recollections to be fantasies.

 The hidden people are invisible unless they decide otherwise.
 In Iceland there always have been seers, who are able to see and describe them.
 They report that the hidden people look much like humans and wear colourful clothes with golden and silver buttons.
 They are described as being very beautiful and having different sizes from human children of about ten years to dwarf sizes of 20 to 30 centimetres.

 Elves are said to be living much like humans; they work as farmers and raise sheep.
 They love to party, especially around Christmas time.
 As to their religion, some people believe they are catholic and others think they worship heathen gods.

 In the ocean there even exists a separate elf world: The merpeople (marbendlar) raise cattle on the bottom of the ocean.
 Their sea-cows have air bubbles under their noses and eat sea-grass.
 When a human farmer dives down there and manages to burst the air bubble he is allowed to keep the cow.
 These cows give a lot of milk and are very valuable.

 Elf relationships with humans